 Although there are some drawbacks to being a user of the Apple ecosystem, iOS is a lot more friendly with creators, especially those who want to see themselves in a spot of honor quickly.

-Which is why this review of the best iPhone microphone is more of a necessity than just a discussion.
+Which is why this review of the best iPhone microphones is more of a necessity than just a discussion.

 Apart from having a very intuitive suite of software for creators, iOS allows users to be friendly with their ecosystem within a very short span of time.
 Also, as mentioned earlier, the functionality you get with the hardware integration is something you will not find on Android.